Curling (film)

 Curling is a Canadian drama film, directed by Denis Côté and released in 2010.
 The film stars Emmanuel Bilodeau and Philomène Bilodeau as Jean-François and Julyvonne Sauvageau, a father and daughter who are living in virtual isolation in rural Quebec.

-The film premiered at the Locarno International Film Festival, where Emmanuel Bilodeau won the award for Best Actor and Côté won the award for Best Director.
+The film premiered at the Locarno Film Festival, where Emmanuel Bilodeau won the award for Best Actor and Côté won the award for Best Director.
 The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2010.

 The film received three Prix Jutra nominations at the 13th Jutra Awards, for Best Film, Best Director (Côté) and Best Actor (Emmanuel Bilodeau).
-At the 17th Lumières Awards in 2012, the film was a nominee for Best French-Language Film.
+At the 17th Lumière Awards in 2012, the film was a nominee for Best French-Language Film.

+Release

+Curling was released on DVD on May 3, 2011 by Métropole Films.